Ticket-Grabbing/Solution/README.md

 # Dataset
 ## Data Source

-The data disclosure process is under way, and will be updated later.
+The data and code disclosure process is under way, and will be updated later.

 ## Data Format